PROVE IT-TIMI 22

 Conclusion

-In patients who had been hospitalized for an acute coronary syndrome within the preceding 10 days, intensive statin therapy was superior to standard statin therapy with respect to death or major cardiovascular events at 2 years.
+In patients who had been hospitalized for an acute coronary syndrome within the preceding 10 days, intensive statin therapy was superior to standard statin therapy with respect to death or major CV events at 2 years.

 Reference